 The Bank is in compliance with the Community Reinvestment Act.
-The Bank maintains a program to document its efforts to determine the community development, credit, investment, and service needs of our delineated community.
+The Bank maintains a program to document its efforts to determine the community development, credit, investment, and service needs of our delineated communities.

-The Executive Vice President, Chief Banking Officer is charged with the management and documentation of the banks CRA lending efforts and is responsible for the results of the CRA Lending Test score.
+The Executive Vice President, Chief Banking Officer is charged with the management and documentation of the bank's CRA lending efforts and is responsible for the results of the CRA Lending Test score.

-The Executive Vice President of Administration is charged with the management and documentation of the bank's CRA investment efforts and is responsible for the results of the CRA Investment portion of the Community Development test.
+The Executive Vice President, Chief Operating Officer is charged with the management and documentation of the bank's CRA investment efforts and is responsible for the results of the CRA Investment portion of the Community Development test.